cubewise-code/tm1py/README.rst

 =======================
 TM1py offers handy features to interact with TM1 from python.
 Such as,

-- Retrieve content views (in concise JSON structure)
+- Retrieve content from view (in concise JSON structure)

 .. code-block:: python